dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 And then thin triangles for the corners.
 My measuring and cutting inaccuracies started to show here, and I had to grind some pieces down or add more weld than I preferred to make up the difference.

+#### The base plates
+The base plates for both hammer and axe, or rather the plates that would connect together around the central handle, were made exactly the same.
+I made the base plate for the hammer first, and copied this for the axe.
+This particular part of the whole head is not particularly clear, but we do get a glimpse or two:

+photo

+I saw this as an irregular but symmetric octagon, with edges extruded in at the top and bottom:

+drawing

+This was measured out, cut out, and then I welded a raised edge to the inward-facing side, with a gap for the handle:

+photo

+I could have not done this, I suppose, and just welded a flat side panel the whole way round when I connected the two base plates later.

 ### The axe
 Unfortunately by the time I got to this Home Depot was sold out of 12"x24" steel sheets, had no larger size, and the company (Everbilt?) said they were no longer making these.
 Real shame, cos the way I chose to do the axe blade made this more difficult.
 Let's look at the axe: